-Find Out How Quickly You Can Master Foreign Languages and How to encounter Modern Language Aptitude Test?
+Find Out How Quickly You Can Master Foreign Languages and How to encounter Such An Aptitude Test?

 Do you know what modern language aptitude test, MLAT™, is for?